rjtngit/nunit-html-action/README.md

 # NUnit HTML Report

-This Github Action generates a human-readable HTML report from NUnit XML test results.
+This Github Action generates a human-readable HTML report from NUnit XML test results, such as Unity Test Runner.

 ![](example.png)